JackTrapper/delphi-parser/README.md

 Idera, do you have a grammer internally?
 Can you please just release it?
 Unless Delphi has become like HTML5:

 - there is no grammer, just a parsing algorithm
-- conforming Pascal code is code that passing the parsing algorithm
+- conforming Pascal code is code that passes the parsing algorithm

 Hence [Pythia:](https://en.wikipedia.org/wiki/Pythia)